Internships and Career Opportunities

 - Resources available to assist you in your employment search.

-Please contact Davine Bey at firstname.lastname@example.org for information about our General Employment Session and to register for a one-on-one informational session with a recruiting staff member.
+Please contact firstname.lastname@example.org for information about employment sessions and/or to register for a one-on-one informational session with a recruiting staff member.

 Note: The Recruitment and Employment Center does not provide job search assistance (resume critique, practice interviews, etc.).
 For these services please work with Cornell Career Services and the career offices of your undergraduate colleges or professional schools.